im-open/set-environment-variables-by-scope/README.md

 #### `scope-array`

 A space delimited array of scope strings that the environment variable could be valid for.
-The filter for which keys/values will be select from is the `scope` action input.
+The filter by which keys/values will be selected is the `scope` action input.

 #### `key-value`